paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 **(c)** Any determination by the Secretary concerning the applicability of this section shall be subject to judicial review pursuant to [section 552(a)(4)(B) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552/a/4/B&num=0&edition=prelim).

+**(d)** Information that the Secretary prohibits to be disseminated pursuant to subsection (a) that is provided to a State or local government shall remain under the control of the Department of Defense, and a State or local law authorizing or requiring a State or local government to disclose such information shall not apply to such information.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 128 was renumbered [section 421 of this title](./chapter-021-department-of-defense-intelligence-matters.md#section-421).

 #### Amendments
+2016—Pub.
+L. 114–328, § 1662(a)(2), substituted “Control and physical protection” for “Physical protection” in section catchline.

+Subsec. (d).
+Pub.
+L. 114–328, § 1662(a)(1), added subsec. (d).

 2003—Subsec. (d).
 Pub.
 L. 108–136 struck out subsec. (d) which required the Secretary to prepare an annual report detailing the Secretary’s application during the year of each regulation or order prescribed or issued under this section.

 1990—Subsec. (d).
 Pub.
 L. 101–510 substituted “on an annual basis” for “on a quarterly basis”.

 <a id="section-129"></a>
 ## § 129.
-Prohibition of certain civilian personnel management constraints
+Civilian personnel management
-**(a)** The civilian personnel of the Department of Defense shall be managed each fiscal year solely on the basis of and consistent with (1) the total force management policies and procedures established under [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a), (2) the workload required to carry out the functions and activities of the department, and (3) the funds made available to the department for such fiscal year.
-The management of such personnel in any fiscal year shall not be subject to any constraint or limitation in terms of man years, end strength, full-time equivalent positions, or maximum number of employees.
-The Secretary of Defense and the Secretaries of the military departments may not be required to make a reduction in the number of full-time equivalent positions in the Department of Defense unless such reduction is necessary due to a reduction in funds available to the Department or is required under a law that is enacted after February 10, 1996, and that refers specifically to this subsection.
+**(a)** The civilian personnel of the Department of Defense shall be managed each fiscal year on the basis of and consistent with (1) the total force management policies and procedures established under [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a), (2) the workload required to carry out the functions and activities of the department, and (3) the funds made available to the department for such fiscal year.
+Any constraint or limitation in terms of man years, end strength, full-time equivalent positions, or maximum number of employees shall be developed on the basis of those factors and shall be subject to adjustment solely for reasons of changed circumstances.
+The Secretary of Defense and the Secretaries of the military departments may not be required to make a reduction in the number of full-time equivalent positions in the Department of Defense except in accordance with the requirements of this section and [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a).

-**(b)** The number of, and the amount of funds available to be paid to, indirectly funded Government employees of the Department of Defense may not be—

-(1) subject to any constraint or limitation on the number of such personnel who may be employed on the last day of a fiscal year;

-(2) managed on the basis of any constraint or limitation in terms of man years, end strength, full-time equivalent positions, or maximum number of employees; or

-(3) controlled under any policy of the Secretary of a military department for control of civilian manpower resources.

-**(c)** In this section, the term “indirectly funded Government employees” means civilian employees of the Department of Defense—

-(1) who are employed by industrial-type activities, the Major Range and Test Facility Base, or commercial-type activities described in [section 2208 of this title](./chapter-131-planning-and-coordination.md#section-2208); and

-(2) whose salaries and benefits are funded from sources other than appropriated funds.

-**(d)** With respect to each budget activity within an appropriation for a fiscal year for operations and maintenance, the Secretary of Defense shall ensure that there are employed during that fiscal year employees in the number and with the combination of skills and qualifications that are necessary to carry out the functions within that budget activity as determined under the total force management policies and procedures established under [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a).
+**(b)** With respect to each budget activity within an appropriation for a fiscal year for operations and maintenance, the Secretary of Defense shall ensure that there are employed during that fiscal year employees in the number and with the combination of skills and qualifications that are necessary to carry out the functions within that budget activity as determined under the total force management policies and procedures established under [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a).

-**(e)** Subsections (a), (b), and (c) apply to the Major Range and Test Facility Base (MRTFB) at the installation level.

-**(f)**
+**(c)**

+(1) Not later than February 1 of each year—

+  (A) the Secretary of Defense shall submit to the congressional defense committees a report on the management of the civilian workforce of the Office of the Secretary of Defense and the Defense Agencies and Field Activities; and

-(1) Not later than February 1 of each year, the Secretary of each military department and the head of each Defense Agency shall submit to the Committee on Armed Services of the Senate and the Committee on Armed Services of the House of Representatives a report on the management of the civilian workforce under the jurisdiction of that official.
+  (B) the Secretary of each military department shall submit to the congressional defense committees a report on the management of the civilian workforces under the jurisdiction of such Secretary.

-(2) Each report of an official under paragraph (1) shall contain the following:
+(2) Each report under paragraph (1) shall contain, with respect to the civilian workforce under the jurisdiction of the official submitting the report, the following:

-  (A) The official’s certification (i) that the civilian workforce under the jurisdiction of the official is not subject to any constraint or limitation in terms of man years, end strength, full-time equivalent positions, or maximum number of employees, and (ii) that, during the 12 months preceding the date on which the report is due, such workforce has not been subject to any such constraint or limitation.

-  (B) A description of how the civilian workforce is managed.

-  (C) A detailed description of the analytical tools used to determine civilian workforce requirements during the 12-month period referred to in subparagraph (A).
+  (A) An assessment of the projected size of such civilian workforce in the current year and for each year in the future-years defense program.

+  (B) If the projected size of such civilian workforce has changed from the previous year’s projected size, an explanation of the reasons for the increase or decrease from the previous projection, including an explanation of any efforts that have been taken to identify offsetting reductions and avoid unnecessary overall growth in the size of the civilian workforce.

+  (C) In the case of a transfer of functions between military, civilian, and contractor workforces, an explanation of the reasons for the transfer and the steps that have been taken to control the overall cost of the function to the Department.

 ### Statutory Notes

 #### Amendments
+2016—Pub.
+L. 114–328, § 1101(b)(1), amended section catchline generally, substituting “Civilian personnel management” for “Prohibition of certain civilian personnel management constraints”.

+Subsec. (a).
+Pub.
+L. 114–328, § 1101(a)(1), in first sentence, struck out “solely” before “on the basis”, in second sentence, substituted “Any” for “The management of such personnel in any fiscal year shall not be subject to any” and inserted “shall be developed on the basis of those factors and shall be subject to adjustment solely for reasons of changed circumstances” after “employees”, and in third sentence, substituted “except in accordance with the requirements of this section and [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a).” for “unless such reduction is necessary due to a reduction in funds available to the Department or is required under a law that is enacted after February 10, 1996, and that refers specifically to this subsection.”.

+Subsec. (b).
+Pub.
+L. 114–328, § 1101(a)(2), (3), redesignated subsec. (d) as (b) and struck out former subsec. (b) which related to the number of, and the amount of funds available to be paid to, indirectly funded Government employees of the Department of Defense.

+Subsec. (c).
+Pub.
+L. 114–328, § 1101(a)(2), (4), added subsec. (c) and struck out former subsec. (c) which defined the term “indirectly funded Government employees”.

+Subsecs. (d) to (f).
+Pub.
+L. 114–328, § 1101(a)(2), (3), redesignated subsec. (d) as (b) and struck out subsecs. (e) and (f) which read as follows:

+“(e) Subsections (a), (b), and (c) apply to the Major Range and Test Facility Base (MRTFB) at the installation level.

+“(f)(1) Not later than February 1 of each year, the Secretary of each military department and the head of each Defense Agency shall submit to the Committee on Armed Services of the Senate and the Committee on Armed Services of the House of Representatives a report on the management of the civilian workforce under the jurisdiction of that official.

+“(2) Each report of an official under paragraph (1) shall contain the following:

+“(A) The official’s certification (i) that the civilian workforce under the jurisdiction of the official is not subject to any constraint or limitation in terms of man years, end strength, full-time equivalent positions, or maximum number of employees, and (ii) that, during the 12 months preceding the date on which the report is due, such workforce has not been subject to any such constraint or limitation.

+“(B) A description of how the civilian workforce is managed.

+“(C) A detailed description of the analytical tools used to determine civilian workforce requirements during the 12-month period referred to in subparagraph (A).”

 2011—Subsec. (a).
 Pub.
 L. 112–81, § 932(1), inserted “the total force management policies and procedures established under [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a), (2)” after “(1)” and substituted “department, and (3)” for “department and (2)”.

 Subsec. (d).
 Pub.
 L. 112–81, § 932(2), substituted “within that budget activity as determined under the total force management policies and procedures established under [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a).” for “within that budget activity for which funds are provided for that fiscal year.”